 2. Vancouver, Canada

 Vancouver is the kind of city you imagine yourself living in just hours into your visit.
 The city has a casual vibe to rival Melbourne but with a more outdoorsy feel thanks to Stanley park bustling with runners, walkers and cyclists in even the worst weather.
+This is one of the best cities for female solo travelers who love to be more active on their escapes.
+There are some great hikes in the area, too.

 Read more: How to Spend 48 Hours in Vancouver